 The Tone Curve is a powerful tool used for advanced tonal adjustments and is available in both Cinemagraph Pro 2 for macOS and iOS.

-The colors apparent in any video you record will vary with the type of lighting your camera captures.
+The colors apparent in any video you record will depend on the type of lighting your camera captures.
 For example, recording footage under Tungsten (incandescent) lighting will add a yellowish cast to your video while recording footage under fluorescent lighting will add a blueish cast.

-Similarly, when you record video on a cloudy day, the colors will appear on the cooler side but on a sunny day, they'd appear on the warmer side.
-Choosing the appropriate white balance setting when shooting is one way to help remove unrealistic color casts but more advanced tonal adjustments are often still required.
-You can use the tone curve to remove unwanted color casts, manipulate exposure, apply contrast, and so much more.
+Similarly, when you record video on a cloudy day, the colors will appear on the cooler side while on a sunny day, they'd appear on the warmer side.
+Choosing the appropriate white balance setting is one way to help remove unrealistic color casts but more advanced tonal adjustments are often required.
+You can use the tone curve to remove unwanted color casts, manipulate exposure, apply contrast, and more.

 Videos are composed of red, blue, and green color channels.
-Under the Adjustments tab in Cinemagraph Pro, you can modify the blacks, shadows, highlights, and whites in the individual or RGB color channels.
+Under the Adjustments tab in Cinemagraph Pro 2 for macOS and iOS, you can modify the blacks, shadows, highlights, and whites in the individual or RGB color channels.

 Let's say you recorded a video under incandescent lighting but you want to convey a mysterious setting with cooler tones.
 You could simply adjust the color temperature by moving the corresponding slider to the left, but that'd change the color temperature in your entire cinemagraph.

 The tone curve adjustments will allow you to make adjustments to specific parts of your cinemagraph.
 For example, if you only wanted cooler tones to appear in the lighter areas of your cinemagraph, you could try increasing the value for highlights and whites in the blue color channel.